webern-unibas-ch/awg-app/CONTRIBUTING.md

 To initialize the GitFlow workflow execute `git flow init` inside your local copy of the repository.

-To provide a new feature or changes to the code, create a new feature branch from develop and make a pull request when ready.
-Keep care of the [Commit Message Schema](#commit-message-schema) described below.

-For more information about pull requests go check out the GitHub Help [About pull requests](https://help.github.com/en/articles/about-pull-requests).

 ### Commit Message Schema

 This project follows the [Conventional Commits Specification](https://conventionalcommits.org) using [commitlint](https://conventional-changelog.github.io/commitlint/#/) based on the [Angular configuration](https://github.com/conventional-changelog/commitlint/tree/master/@commitlint/config-angular) (further explanation can be found in the [Angular commit-message-guidelines](https://github.com/angular/angular/blob/master/CONTRIBUTING.md#-commit-message-guidelines)).

 Using these conventions leads to more readable messages that are easy to follow when looking through the project history.
-But also, we use the git commit messages to autogenerate the [CHANGELOG](https://github.com/webern-unibas-ch/awg-app/blob/main/LICENSE.md) and automate versions by means of [standard-version](https://github.com/conventional-changelog/standard-version) (see "Release Versioning Convention" section below).
+But also, we use the git commit messages to autogenerate the [CHANGELOG](https://github.com/webern-unibas-ch/awg-app/blob/main/LICENSE.md) and automate versions by means of [commit-and-tag-version](https://github.com/absolute-version/commit-and-tag-version) (see "Release Versioning Convention" section below).

 When writing commit messages, we stick to this schema: